ceccocats/tkDNN/README.md

 When using openCV not compiled with contrib, comment the definition of OPENCV_CUDACONTRIBCONTRIB in include/tkDNN/DetectionNN.h.
 When commented, the preprocessing of the networks is computed on the CPU, otherwise on the GPU.
 In the latter case some milliseconds are saved in the end-to-end latency.

 ## How to compile this repo
 Build with cmake.
-If using Ubuntu 18.04 a new version of cmake is needed (1.15 or above).
+If using Ubuntu 18.04 a new version of cmake is needed (3.15 or above).
 ```
 git clone https://github.com/ceccocats/tkDNN
 cd tkDNN
-git checkout cnet
 mkdir build
 cd build
-cmake .. # use -DTEST_DATA=False to skip dataset download
+cmake ..
 make
 ```
-If TEST_DATA is not set to False, weights needed to run some tests will be automatically downloaded.

 ## Workflow
 Steps needed to do inference on tkDNN with a custom neural network.